-What are the best food supplement for insomnia symptoms?
+What are the best food supplements for insomnia symptoms?

-What is the best food supplement for insomnia symptoms?
+These are the best food supplements for insomnia

 Getting a worthy amount of sleep is extremely vital for your health.